l3dlp-sandbox/kikofernandez.github.io/_pages/index.md

 ## **April 2024**

 - Adolfo Neto interviewed me in his [YouTube Channel](https://www.youtube.com/@elixiradolfont/videos) for my role as co-chair of the Erlang Workshop 2024.
-- I presented by talk "Ericsson's Forgotten Open Source Gem" at the Ericsson Developer Conference 2024, chosen among more than 500 submissions.
+- I presented "Ericsson's Forgotten Open Source Gem" at the Ericsson Developer Conference 2024, chosen among more than 500 submissions.

 ## **March 2024**